 New York City Sexual Abuse Lawyers

 If you or a loved one have suffered sexual abuse, you may be entitled to receive compensation.
-You need to speak with a New York sexual abuse lawyer as soon as possible.
+You need to speak with a New York sexual abuse lawyer immediately.
 We understand that this is an excruciating time.
 The attorneys at Harris Keenan & Goldfarb know how to hold sexual abusers accountable.
-You should not have to suffer the rest of your life because of this tragedy.
+You should not suffer because of this tragedy for the rest of your life.

 Sexual abuse is often not reported to authorities for a variety of reasons.
 A victim may feel intimidated, threatened, shamed, or wonder if they somehow caused the abuse to happen.
-This means that it can be difficult to accurately estimate the number of sexual abuse victims.
+It can be difficult to estimate the number of sexual abuse victims accurately.

 The New York City Alliance Against Sexual Assault estimates that each year, approximately 50,000 women may be victims of rape in New York City.